torvalds/linux/Documentation/networking/dsa/dsa.rst

   allowed.

-- ``port_vlan_add``: bridge layer function invoked when a VLAN is configured (tagged or untagged) for the given switch port.
-If the operation is not supported by the hardware, this function should return ``-EOPNOTSUPP`` to inform the bridge code to fallback to a software implementation.
+- ``port_vlan_add``: bridge layer function invoked when a VLAN is configured (tagged or untagged) for the given switch port..

 - ``port_vlan_del``: bridge layer function invoked when a VLAN is removed from the given switch port